MECHANICAL ENGINEERING (MEGN)

 MEGN586.
 LINEAR OPTIMIZATION.
 3.0 Semester Hrs.

 We address the formulation of linear programming models, linear programs in two dimensions, standard form, the Simplex method, duality theory, complementary slackness conditions, sensitivity analysis, and multi-objective programming.
 Applications of linear programming models include, but are not limited to, the areas of manufacturing, energy, mining, transportation and logistics, and the military.
 Computer use for modeling (in a language such as AMPL) and solving (with software such as CPLEX) these optimization problems is introduced.
-Offered every other year.
+This is a graduate version of the undergraduate course MEGN 486; students may not take both MEGN 486 and MEGN 586.

 View Course Learning Outcomes